 TypeScriptADK-TS

-Getting Started with Observability
+Getting Started

-This guide will help you get started with observability in ADK-TS.
-You'll learn how to initialize the telemetry service and start collecting traces and metrics.
-The initialization patterns shown here work for both local development and production environments.
-For production-specific considerations like privacy controls, performance tuning, and security, see the Production Configuration guide.
+This guide covers initializing the telemetry service and collecting traces and metrics.
+The patterns shown here work for both local development and production environments.

 Basic Initialization